PhluantMobile/dojo_js/README.md

 ### Element ID referencing

-The ads we serve up can be placed on a web site or mobile applicaiton with multiple ad instances.
-This function ensures any element ID referenced in the code will have the namespacing attribute added to it if needed, with the standard ```document.getElementById()``` function being the fallback.
+The ads we serve up can be placed on a web site or mobile application with multiple ad instances.
+This function ensures any element ID referenced in the code will have the name-spacing attribute added to it if needed, with the standard ```document.getElementById()``` function being the fallback.

 Example: